 parsley and serve immediately.

 These turkey meatballs in a marinara sauce can be served with a variety of side dishes.
-Here are some options of what you can serve these meatballs with:
+Here are some options for what you can serve these meatballs with:

 Time varies depending on the method you are using to cook your turkey meatballs.
 Here are some methods and how long each takes: